ricsanfre/pi-cluster/docs/_docs/logging-forwarder-aggregator.md

 permalink: /docs/logging-forwarder-aggregator/
 description: How to deploy logging collection, aggregation and distribution in our Raspberry Pi Kuberentes cluster.
 Deploy a forwarder/aggregator architecture using Fluentbit and Fluentd.
 Logs are routed to Elasticsearch, so log analytics can be done using Kibana.

-last_modified_at: "20-07-2022"
+last_modified_at: "22-07-2022"

 ---

-A Forwarder/Aggregator log architecture will be implemented in the Kuberntes cluster with Fluentbit and Fluentd.
+A Forwarder/Aggregator log architecture will be implemented in the Kubernetes cluster with Fluentbit and Fluentd.

 Both fluentbit and fluentd can be deployed as forwarder and/or aggregator.